-- It is very important for you to sign in when you come, and sign out when you leave, using the touch screen computer software located in the Volunteer Lounge.
-If you forget to log in or out, please contact the Volunteer Services staff so this can be corrected as soon as possible. - Another important topic is our liability insurance.
+- In the future, you will have access to the Volunteer Information Center (VIC) software.
+VIC provides access to current announcements and maintains information such as your hours of service, profile and password. - Another important topic is our liability insurance.
 Because volunteers are not considered employees, they are not eligible for coverage under Worker's Compensation; however, Marshfield Clinic Health System does carry Volunteer Accident Liability Insurance should you be injured while performing activities on behalf of Marshfield Clinic Health System.